ppcamp/cpp_hasher/README.md

 # cpp hasher

-A simple example of how to implement a hash function/algorithm
+A simple example of how to implement a hash function/algorithm.

+This repo also uses `vcpkg` to manage dependencies.
+All building process is done by using `Cmake`.
+For unit tests, this repo uses the `Google test suite`.

 ## Dependecies